JDDoesDev/docksal-book/docs/intro-docker/docker-basics/docker-components/storage/bind-mounts/_index.md

 You should see the output `Testing a bind mount`.

-Since Docker runs system-wide we can run the `docker` command anywhere, so we'll stay in our `docksal-training` folder for now.
+Since Docker runs system-wide we can run the `docker` command anywhere, so we'll stay in our `docksal-training-docker/app` folder for now.
 Next, we're going to spin up a container using a bind mount.
 It is much the same as using a volume with two differences:

 1. You'll notice that we're using a `type=bind` argument for the command.
 2. When spinning up a container, Docker will automatically create a volume if it does not exist.
 This is not the case if we use a folder for `source` and the `source` folder does not exist.
 We will see an error and the build will fail.